christianblais/searchify/README.md

         </div>
     <% end %>

 Searchify will include a `user_id` field in your form, which will be automatically populated with your search.
+Searchify uses the `label_method` option to display the object.

 ### Scopes